Buffered Shorelines Minimize Lagoon Pollution

 A “buffer zone” utilizes native shoreline plants and mulch to create a barrier between lagoon-adjacent yards and the water, preventing fertilizer and yard clippings from washing out into the Lagoon.
 This filters pollutants, prevents erosion, reduces sedimentation and keeps excess nutrients from entering the lagoon, promoting healthy conditions for seagrass growth.

 Buffer zones have other benefits, too.
 Buffer zones reduce the water consumption needed in a typical yard and removes the need for fertilizer, making this a sustainable solution to preventing IRL pollution and other harmful conditions such as algal blooms.
+These zones also benefit pollinators when native plants are added.

 Create Your Own Buffer Zone